QUESTIONS IN GRE

 GRE or Graduate Record Examination is a basic requirement for admission in many graduate schools in most of the countries.
-GRE is organized by Educational Testing Service or ETS, which is a non-government organization.
-GRE can be classified into two categories, General GRE and the Subject based GRE.
-The questions in each of the GRE categories are designed to examine your skills in that particular subject.
-Therefore, questions in GRE will be different from those in GRE mathematics or GRE history.
+This is organized by Educational Testing Service or ETS, which is a non-government organization.
+It can be classified into two categories, General GRE and the Subject based GRE.
+The questions in each of these categories are designed to examine your skills in that particular subject.
+Therefore, questions in this test will be different from those in GRE mathematics or GRE history.

-The aim of GRE general test is to measure the abilities of undergraduate students.
-GRE is supposed to check the development of various skills in the students, especially reasoning, which is both verbal and quantitative.
-GRE questions asked in the GRE exam have been specifically designed to achieve the above aim.
-GRE questions in the various sections cover all the aspects required to examine your skills in the various fields.
+The aim of general test is to measure the abilities of undergraduate students.
+It is supposed to check the development of various skills in the students, especially reasoning, which is both verbal and quantitative.
+The questions asked in the GRE exam have been specifically designed to achieve the above aim.
+The questions in the various sections cover all the aspects required to examine your skills in the various fields.
 It is very important that you should concentrate more on the format and the directions to appear for the exam.
 This will help you understand the various sections and the questions in each section.

-The GRE exam was initially planned to be a paper based examination (PBT).
-CBT or Computer Based Test was later on introduced to bring about many changes in the format and also changes in GRE questions.
+This exam was initially planned to be a paper based examination (PBT).
+CBT or Computer Based Test was later on introduced to bring about many changes in the format and also changes in questions.
 CBT has almost replaced PBT in a large number of countries of the world.
 However, in some countries where conduct of CBT has not been possible, PBT is still being used In the revised GRE, both CBT and PBT have two parts in both verbal and quantitative sections.
-GRE questions in the CBT format in some sections are different than those in the PBT format.
+The test questions in the CBT format in some sections are different than those in the PBT format.

 GRE General Test Questions